keir-nellyer/UUIDCompatibility/README.md

     java -agentlib:jdwp=transport=dt_socket,server=y,suspend=n,address=8000 -jar spigot.jar
     ```

+    This is required so that this plugin can inject some code to make the whole thing work.

 * Due to the way the Reflection code is written, it should work on most recent builds of CraftBukkit.